Table of Contents

 If you plan on having a bit of adventure while in Argentina, which I highly suggest, this is the time to wear some activewear.
 Leggings, layered breathable shirts, and hiking shoes or sneakers work best for outdoor activities.
 Research before you choose your destination, so you can plan accordingly for packing shoes or if you need more intense jackets or gear.

-what MEN should wear in Argentina - (Click to expand)
+What MEN should wear in Argentina - (Click to expand)

 Below is a sample men’s clothing list.(All items link to Amazon.com for your convenience).